-Giuseppe Vasi dedicated two etchings to Villa Madama because he found the site in such poor condition that he decided to leave a detailed record of the casino designed by Raphael.
-The villa is named after Margaret, natural daughter of Emperor Charles V and wife of Ottavio Farnese, grandson of Pope Paul III.
-In the first etching Vasi showed the southern side of the casino which faces Rome, while the second one was dedicated to the elegant loggia facing north and having a view over the countryside and Ponte Milvio.
+Giuseppe Vasi dedicated two plates to Villa Madama in his 1761 book of etchings showing the most beautiful villas of Rome.
+He did so because he found the site in such poor condition that he decided to leave a detailed record of the casino which was designed by Raphael.
+The villa is named after Margaret of Parma, natural daughter of Emperor Charles V and wife of Ottavio Farnese, grandson of Pope Paul III.
+In the first plate Vasi showed the southern side of the casino which faces Rome, while the second one was dedicated to the elegant loggia facing north and having a view over the countryside and Ponte Milvio.

 In the description below the plate Vasi made reference to: 1) Loggia decorated by Giulio Romano; 2) peschiera (a fountain with fish); 3) side towards the hill (Monte Mario).
 The small late XIXth century map here below shows: 1) Villa Madama; 2) Site of today's Foro Italico; 3) Ponte Molle (Milvio).
 3) is shown in another page.

-The view is taken from a distance because Villa Madama is currently used as a location for conferences and dinners by the Italian Foreign Office and security measures are in place to prevent access to the site (more on the history and current status of Villa Madama in the page covering the first etching).
+The view is taken from a distance because Villa Madama is currently used as a location for political meetings by the Italian Foreign Office and security measures are in place to prevent access to the site (more on the history and current status of Villa Madama in the page covering the first plate).

 The construction of Foro Mussolini and in particular of Stadio dei Marmi (designed by Enrico Del Debbio) was a bonanza for Italian sculptors who were asked to portray athletes symbolizing Italian provinces.
-The facilities and buildings of the complex are of a relatively small dimension which fits well into the green background of the hill; the large stadium which was built for the 1960 Olympic Games and Palazzo della Farnesina, a large building which you can see in the Abridged History of Rome section were added at a later period.
+The facilities and buildings of the complex are of a relatively small dimension which fits well into the green background of the hill.
+Palazzo della Farnesina, a large building which you can see in the historical section of this website and other facilities were added or completed after WWII.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: